WordPress Pricing in 2023 – How Much Does a WordPress Website Cost?

 Assuming you choose the .com domain to boost credibility.

-Hostinger’s WordPress Pro plan offers excellent scalability for growing small to medium-sized businesses.
+Hostinger’s WordPress Cloud Startup plan offers excellent scalability for growing small to medium-sized businesses.

-The most affordable premium theme from the best WordPress eCommerce themes list.
+The price of the Shopkeeper premium theme from our best WordPress eCommerce themes list.

-The estimated cost of a WordPress eCommerce website is around $125 for the first month and $11.59 for the next months.
+The estimated cost of starting a WordPress eCommerce website is around $673 and around $41 for the monthly recurring costs.

-However, the cost will vary significantly depending on the tools and functionalities your business needs.
-It is advisable to start with the basic infrastructure before adding more advanced eCommerce plugins.
+The total cost will also vary depending on the tools and functionalities your business needs.
+We recommend starting with basic eCommerce functionality before adding more advanced WooCommerce plugins.

-WordPress Costs for a Small Business Website – From $5.99/month
+WordPress Costs for a Small Business Website – From $27/month

-A business website also serves as the foundation of your business’ digital marketing efforts.
-When maintained properly, it can expose you to more opportunities and help stand out from the competition.
+A business website also serves as the foundation of your digital marketing efforts.
+When maintained properly, it can expose you to more opportunities and help you stand out from the competition.

-We’ll calculate the cost of starting a small business website for an online presence.
+Let’s calculate the cost of starting a small business website.

-Use the .com to establish domain authority more easily.
+Use .com to establish domain authority more easily.

-Business WordPress plan from Hostinger is optimized for small business websites.
+Business hosting plan from Hostinger is optimized for small business websites.

-The hosting plan comes with unlimited SSL that should be enough to protect your site’s privacy.
+The hosting plan comes with unlimited SSL, which should be enough to protect your site’s privacy.

-The estimated cost above only covers the basic infrastructure of a business site.
-If you have a bigger budget, consider adding more features or plugins.
-For example, use WPForms to collect email addresses and optimize your marketing strategy.
+The estimated cost above only covers a business site’s basic infrastructure.
+We recommend adding WPForms and Mailchimp to collect leads and optimize your email marketing strategy.

 WordPress Costs for a Custom Website – From $3,500

-Due to its high flexibility, starting a custom website will require advanced technical knowledge.
-If you don’t have it, it’s best to hire a web designer or WordPress developer.
-However, this is usually expensive.
+However, building a custom WordPress website will require advanced technical knowledge.
+If you don’t have it, it’s best to hire a WordPress developer or web designer.
+However, they are usually expensive.